 The Blakemore Freeman Fellowships For Advanced Asian Language Study The Blakemore Foundation was established in 1990 by Thomas and Frances Blakemore to encourage the advanced study of Asian languages and to improve the understanding of Asian fine arts in the United States.
 Next deadline for applications is November 1, 2002.

 SIT, based in Bali, blends contemporary culture and politics with rich cultural traditions in the arts and religion.
 The program integrates students in the lives of urban and rural residents and immerses them in the traditions and contemporary interpretations of Hindu and Islamic religious and cultural practices in the context of political transformation and tourism development.

 Indonesia-Australia Language Foundation

 IALF offers intensive, semi-intensive, and general Indonesian courses in Jakarta, Surabaya, and in Bali.

 A new memorandum of Understanding is in effect between UH and the National University of Singapore for the exchange of undergraduate and graduate students.
 A similar exchange program also exists with the University of Auckland.

 There are a number of private languages schools, mainly in the attractive city of Yogyakarta.
 Most of these are quite good.
-They typically offer one-to-one tuition, but sometimes also courses in small gropus.
+They typically offer one-to-one tuition, but sometimes also courses in small groups.
 They also provide home stay in local families.
 Good value for money.
-Check out the homepages of the five leading institutions in Yogyakarta: Wisma Bahasa, Puri Bahasa.
-Semarang also has a small language school.
+Wisma Bahasa is one of the most established schools.

 For more options to study in Indonesia, click here.